enyaxing/arl-gamified-training-web/README.md

 #### `statDetails.js`

 Renders the list of statistic details in student profile.
+This includes vehicle accuracy, vehicle average response time, tag accuracy, and tag average response time.

 #### `studentStats.js`

-Tab that displays all student statistics under the student profile.
+Calculates all the statistic details that is rendered by `statDetails.js`.

 #### `summaryDetail.js`

 Shows summary details for each session summary.
+This includes vehilce image, vehicle name, expected response, and received response.

 ## Data Visualization